corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/fundamentals/CorDapps/_index.md

   figure
 	 src="flow-chunks.png"
    width="50%"
-	 figcaption="Chunks of work in a flow"
+	 figcaption="Chunks of Work in a Flow"
 >}}

 Whilst the general case for flows within a CorDapp is the orchestration of a global state change, they are also the primary mechanism by which behaviors can be invoked by users through external interaction via a REST service.